Smartphone Photography of the Eclipse

 9 - Make sure that for telephoto imagery that you use a tripod because the vibration of your hands will be enough to smear the image and make it very difficult to focus on it.

-10 - Make sure that you STOP your photography to actually VIEW the eclipse with your own eyes!!!
+10 - Make sure that you STOP your photography to actually VIEW the total solar eclipse with your own eyes!!!

 Image Credit: Sten Odenwald NASA/Lou Mayo